 Make no mistake, there are fantastic products out there that I swear by, but if you are in the DIY mood, here’s a great recipe to make your own moisturizer for you and baby!
 I have used this recipe many times — each time changing it slightly depending on my needs.
 The lotion is non-greasy, smells divine, goes on smooth, and keeps well in airtight containers.

-My son had extremely dry skin and I used this recipe to moisturize him and at the same time used baby massage techniques to soothe him.
+My son had extremely dry skin, and I used this recipe to moisturize his skin while using baby massage techniques to soothe him.
 Personally my favorite way to make this is with rose water, but you can use chamomile tea or lavender.

 And to get even craftier I used an old honey bear container, a soap dispenser (thoroughly cleaned to avoid residue) and small plastic screw top container to store the lotion then labeling it and dating it on the bottom.

 Most of the ingredients may already be in your home and it’s super easy to make!

 - 3 Tbsp of beeswax (I bought a 100% natural beeswax candle at Whole Foods)

 - 3/4 cup of olive, coconut or almond oil (use one or a combination)

 - 1 cup of rose water or chamomile tea (I made one batch with rose water and another with tea — rose water is my favorite!)